Saving The Earth, One Septic Tank At A Time

 And it has a tremendous impact on our immediate biodiversity.

-Habitat loss is also a threat to continued life on Earth itself.
-With trees and plants making way for bridges and buildings, birds and insects either die off or leave, affecting ongoing pollination and thus further reducing new life.
+As trees and plants give way to bridges and buildings, birds and insects either die off or leave, affecting ongoing pollination and thus further reducing the potential for new life.

 A minimal loss of biodiversity can be attributed to natural, evolutionary factors.